Forensic Science 1 (8778.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-There are also three Practical Assessments that will take approximately 2 hours each to complete.
+There are also four Assignments that will take approximately 2-4 hours each to complete.

-Participation in the Tutorials, Computer Laboratories and the Crime Scene Examination Practical is a compulsory condition of this unit and attendance will be recorded.
+Participation in the Tutorials and attendance at the Crime Scene Practical is a compulsory condition of this unit and attendance will be documented.

 In order to pass this unit students must:

-- Attend and participate in all Tutorials and Computer Laboratory sessions
+- Attend and participate in all face-to-face tutorials

 - Failure to participate in the scheduled activities will be considered a non-attendance at that session